TomWhitwell/8mu_Public/README.md

 This is a WIP public repo for the Music Thing Modular 8mu midi controller.

-Files are not yet production ready, do not use these files (yet).
-Sofware contains errors.

 Firmware is MIT Licensed.
 Hardware is CC-BY-SA.